Keto Coffee

 Can I use whole milk instead of heavy cream?

 While whole milk in small amounts is suitable for a keto diet, heavy cream is a much better option.
-Not only does it have fewer carbs, it also yields a much creamier beverage.
+It has fewer carbs and yields a much creamier beverage.

 keto coffee recipe.

-Learn how to make the BEST keto coffee that is perfectly smooth and tastes like a latte!
-Made with zero carbs, it's packed with health benefits and keeps you fueled all morning!
+Learn how to make the best keto coffee recipe that’s silky smooth and tastes JUST like a latte!
+Made with ZERO grams of net carbs.

 Prep: 1 minute